cyberphor/Soap/README.md

 # soap
 ![GitHub](https://img.shields.io/github/license/cyberphor/soap)
+soap is a PowerShell module with cyber-security functions.

 ### Installation
 Copy/paste the commands below into an elevated PowerShell session to automatically download, install, and import the soap PowerShell module.